bmurdata/NYCGovJobSearch/README.md

 For more details on Selenium Drivers see [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/)
 ## Dependency and environment management
-For dependency and environment management, this project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/).
+For dependency and environment management, this project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/), or virtualenv.
 A list of packages is in the next section.
     To install pipenv:
     pip install pipenv